Preserving linear invariants in ensemble filtering methods: Computational examples

-Figure \ref{fig:toy_problem_rmse} compares the RMSE of the \uncons \enkf and the \cons \enkf for different ensemble sizes $M$ and ratios $r/n$ between the number of linear invariants $r$ and the problem dimension $n$.
-Preserving the linear invariants consistently results in a reduction of the RMSE.
-For $r/n < 0.1$, the improvements are at around $5\%$, showing little variation with the ensemble size $M$.
+\cref{fig:toy_problem_RMSE_ratio,fig:toy_problem_RMSE_M} compare the RMSE of the \uncons \enkf and the \cons \enkf for different ensemble sizes $M$ and ratios $r/n$ between the number of linear invariants $r$ and the problem dimension $n$.
+Preserving the linear invariants consistently reduces the RMSE.
+For $r/n < 0.1$, the improvements are at around $5\%$, showing slight variation with the ensemble size $M$.
 As $r/n$ increases, we observe larger RMSE improvement for all ensemble sizes $M$.
 Specifically, for $M = 20$ and $r = 19$, the RMSE of the \uncons \enkf is $7.7 \cdot 10^{-2}$, while the RMSE of the \cons \enkf is $2.5 \cdot 10^{-2}$, corresponding to a reduction of the RMSE by $67\%$.
 Moreover, for small ensemble sizes $M < 40$, the RMSE improvements are significant and increase with the number of linear invariants.
 For $M = 10$ and $r = 10$, the RMSE is reduced by $36\%$.
 For a fixed number of invariants $r$, the RMSE improvement due to preserving linear invariants decreases with the ensemble size $M$.
 This is consistent with the empirical Kalman gain estimate requiring less regularization as the ensemble size $M$ increases.
 Thus, the analysis map of the \uncons \enkf gets closer to the analysis map of the vanilla \enkf.
 From Section \ref{subsec:constant_scenario}, the vanilla \enkf preserves linear invariants if all the forecast samples have the same invariants.
-We can expect that the violations of the linear invariants of the \unenkf reduce in magnitude as the ensemble size $M$ increases, thus reducing the benefits of preserving linear invariants as the ensemble size increases.
+We expect violations of the linear invariants of the \unenkf to decrease in magnitude as the ensemble size $M$ increases.